revbayes/revbayes.github.io/tutorials/brownian/index.md

 -   Run the analysis.

--   Using ‘Tracer‘, visualize the posterior distribution on the rate parameter ‘sigma‘ and the ‘rootlogmass‘ and the internal states.
+-   Using `Tracer`, visualize the posterior distribution on the rate parameter `sigma` and the `rootlogmass` and the internal states.

--   How does the posterior distribution of ‘sigma‘ looks compared with the first and second analysis?
+-   How does the posterior distribution of `sigma` looks compared with the first and second analysis?

--   Calculate the 95% credible interval for the rate of evolution of the log of body mass ($\sigma$) and the ‘rootlogmass‘.
+-   Calculate the 95% credible interval for the rate of evolution of the log of body mass ($\sigma$) and the `rootlogmass`.
 Have they changed?

 Brief intermediate summary